craigfe/sink/README.md

 <details>
 <summary>Vague design principles: (click to unfold)</summary>

 - __Consistent interfaces__.
-Very similar to the approach taken in [base], type interfaces are constructed using a combination of functors and PPX to ensure consistency.
+Very similar to the approach taken in Jane Street's [base][js-base], type interfaces are constructed using a combination of functors and PPX to ensure consistency.

 - __Higher-kinded polymorphism via [brands][yallop14]__.
 All higher-kinded types
   `'a t` come alongside a corresponding _brand_ `br` that can be used to